Brandon Jenkins (American football): College career

 As a true freshman Jenkins played in 12 of 13 games after enrolling in January 2009.
 He had 12 total tackles and three tackles for loss, including one in the Seminoles' Gator Bowl victory over West Virginia.

 Jenkins was selected as the most improved defensive lineman at the end of spring practice after establishing himself as the starter at right end.

 As a true sophomore in 2010, Jenkins recorded 62 tackles, 13.5 sacks, and 21.5 tackles for loss and was named Team MVP, 1st team All ACC, and 2nd team All America according to Rivals.com and Scout.com.
 He had a career-high nine tackle performance, including 3.5 for loss and two sacks against Boston College.
 NFLdraftscout.com said Jenkins was considered one of the best defensive ends in the country and future high NFL draft pick until he got hurt.

 Professional career

-Jenkins was selected by the Washington Redskins in the fifth round, with the 162nd overall pick, of the 2013 NFL draft.
+Jenkins was selected by the Washington Redskins in the fifth round, with the 162nd overall pick, of the 2013 NFL draft with the draft pick Washington received in exchange for defensive tackle Albert Haynesworth.
 He signed a four-year contract in May 2013 that counted roughly $449,125 against the Redskins 2013 salary cap number.

 On July 27, 2014, the Redskins waived Jenkins.